 Both scales are built on the same core.
 Each uses multi-frequency bioelectrical impedance analysis (BIA) to estimate body composition, so both report weight, body fat percentage, muscle mass, bone mass, water percentage, visceral fat, and basal metabolic rate.
 Both connect over Wi-Fi and Bluetooth, sync automatically to the Withings app, and push data into Apple Health, Google Fit, and popular apps like MyFitnessPal.
 Both support multiple users in a household and include the thoughtful touches Withings is known for, such as a weight-only “eyes-closed” mode for people who would rather track trends without seeing a daily number, plus pregnancy and athlete modes.

-Both also estimate vascular age and offer Withings’ nerve and vascular health assessments, although some of the more advanced readouts are tied to the optional Withings+ subscription, which runs about $10 a month.
+Both also estimate vascular age and offer Withings’ nerve and vascular health assessments, although some of the more advanced readouts are tied to the optional Withings+ subscription.
 In other words, the Body Comp is already a genuinely sophisticated health scale.
 If you have read our Withings Body Smart review, think of the Body Comp as the Body Smart with a layer of cardiovascular and metabolic insight added on top.
+And if you already own a Withings sleep tracker, the scale data slots into the same timeline; our Withings Sleep Analyzer review covers how those pieces work together in the app.

 What the Body Scan adds